ohwada/Star_Trek_Text_Game/cpp/howtoplay.md

 if 200 points or less <br/>
 display the following message <br/>
-Warning: the Shield drops to danger <br/>
+Warning: Shields Dangerously Low <br/>

 You can refill from Energy <br/>